 Shotgun is standardizing the way we handle file uploads for all hosted sites, as we work on our architecture to enable improvements in reliability and quality of image transcoding.

 One change coming soon is direct upload to S3.
 This feature will be progressively enabled on hosted sites over the next months.
 A dismissible banner will be presented to each site’s admin users with notice of the change a couple of weeks beforehand.
+See Deprecation of old versions of Shotgun API, RV and iOS - March 24 2020 for the deprecation schedule.

 - Python API versions